-The winner is awarded a six month Italian residency tailored to fit the artist and their winning proposal for the Prize.
+The winner is awarded a six month Italian residency, organised by Collezione Maramotti, tailored to fit the artist and their winning proposal for the Prize.
 During the residency the artist has the opportunity to realise an ambitious new project which is presented in major solo exhibitions at the Whitechapel Gallery in London and Collezione Maramotti in Reggio Emilia, Italy.

 Iwona Blazwick, Director of Whitechapel Gallery, announced Emma Talbot as the winner of the 8th edition of the Max Mara Art Prize for Women at Whitechapel Gallery on Tuesday 10th March 2020.